spawnmarvel/azure-automation-bicep-and-labs/README.md

     }
   }
 }

 ```
+Do this instead:

 1. Make clean templates for reusable
-2. Use custom script extension post install
+2. Use custom script extension post install and stored scripts
 3. Scripts are then reusable for custom script extension or as logged in user and run it
-4. Scripts are down loaded to vm's
+4. Scripts are downloaded to vm's also

 ```ps1
 # must check for windows